-- "Setting up the project database" (page 241) - "Assigning and copying object data" (page 242) - "Viewing an object data summary" (page 243)
+- "Setting up the project database" (page 335) - "Assigning and copying object data" (page 336) - "Viewing an object data summary" (page 337) - "Tracking project time" (page 338)

 Setting up the project database

 Before you assign project data to objects in a drawing, you need to know what information you want to display.
 By default, CorelDRAW creates four data fields: Name, Cost, Comments, and CDRStaticID.
 The first three fields can be edited or deleted as required.
 The CDRStaticID field is hidden; it is used by CorelDRAW to identify objects, and it can't be edited or deleted.